highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.pay-in-pay-out/02.paid-entry-example/docs.md

 4. In the entity's Properties tab, scroll down to "Script" and paste the URL from above into the text box.
 Press Enter.
 5. Lock the entity so nobody can change its attributes.

-# CONCLUSION
+# You're done!
-You're done!
 You should now have a working "VIP Zone" in your domain that only VIPs can enter.
 You should now also have a "Tip Cube" in your domain that'll enable people to quickly become VIPs by paying you the required amount of HFC.